 There’s no right or wrong answer when choosing your next vehicle; what works best for you might not necessarily suit another driver.
 Whichever vehicle you eventually opt for, getting it insured is going to be the next step.

 At Freeway, our strong relationships with a select panel of insurers allow us to negotiate the best Taxi Insurance deals, tailored to the individual.
-On top of that, we offer Breakdown Cover and Public Liability Insurance each at just £45 for the whole year.
-To find out more about these, or get a competitive quote on your Taxi Insurance today, simple use the links below.Taxi Insurance Breakdown Cover Public Liability
+On top of that, we can offer Breakdown Cover with prices starting from just £75 for a year.
+To find out more about these, or get a competitive quote on your Taxi Insurance today, simple use the links below.Taxi Insurance Breakdown Cover